flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 `TAXI LIGHT ...........................................................
 OFF`<br/>
 `RWY TURN OFF .........................................................
 OFF`<br/>

-??? info "What and Why"
+??? info "Why shut off the lights manually"
     We do this in case the auto-turn-off has failed.
 This would mean the lights sitting on the front gear, which are now within the gear housing, will start increasing in temperature.

 ![Landing lights after gear up](../assets/beginner-guide/takeoff-climb-cruise/Landing-lights-gear-up.png "Landing lights after gear up"){ loading=lazy width=60% } <p style="color:yellow; font-size:18px;">TODO: update screenshot with new lighting panel</p>